 It doesn’t take a genius to work out why listening to your favourite music in the morning can elicit positive emotion.

-Whenever I’m travelling somewhere, I’m nearly always either listening to a podcast, an audiobook or my favourite music.
+Whenever I’m traveling somewhere, I’m nearly always either listening to a podcast, an audiobook, or my favourite music.
 My personal preference is those cheesy boyband hits or some late 90’s power ballads.
-Sounds pretty cheesy I know, but guess what, It puts a smile on myself, and that’s the most important thing.
+Sounds pretty cheesy I know, but guess what, It puts a smile on myseld, and that’s the most important thing.

 In fact, I came across an interesting study that looked at the correlation between music and dopamine, which is a neurotransmitter and when released, can create feelings of pleasure and reward.